Human Rights in Iran

 Defense

 No information is available on the defendant's defence.
 In his letter to the Secretary General of the United Nations, Mr. Mehdi Eslamian stated: “The judge condemned me to death without any reason, evidence, or confession.”
 Excerpts of a report on the defendant’s interrogation, carried out on May 26, 2008 was published after Mr. Eslamian’s execution with reference the Public and Revolutionary Prosecutor’s Office.
 In this interrogation, Mr. Eslamian admits to having helped his brother in his flight but deny having had any information about the bombing.
-According to the interrogation report, Mr. Eslamian had states that “Four days before the bombing, Mohsen brought some lab material and explosive material to the house.
+According to the interrogation report, Mr. Eslamian had stated that “Four days before the bombing, Mohsen brought some lab material and explosive material to the house.
 He put two big boxes in the car and left with a shovel and and axe.
 The night of the bombing when he came to my house, I noticed that he was pale and anxious and became suspicious.
 After a couple of hours he admitted to me that he and his friends were responsible for the hosseinieh bombing… We decided that I will go to Kish [Island] to see if I could find a boat for Mohsen.”
 The interrogation report also notes that the defendant had been asked by his brother to help hide some of the incriminating material, but he had not done so.
 (Noorportal)

 Judgment